www.gold-prospecting-wa.com

 Should you Buy a New Minelab 5000

-From our point of view if you are in the market for a new machine and you can afford it, go for the best and latest technology you can which is the Minelab 5000.
+From our point of view if you are in the market for a new machine and you can afford it, go for the best and latest technology you can which is the Minelab 5000 without doubt.

-If you are watching you pennies then you might consider the benefits of buying a good used Minelab 4500 at the current market prices around the $4200 mark and save a few grand - the Minelab 4500 is still a very good machine and currently dealers will be overstocked with tradeins!.
+If you are watching you pennies then you might consider the benefits of buying a good used Minelab 4500 at the current market prices around the $4000 mark and save a few grand - UPDATE - with the new Minelab GPZ7000 coming out soon then there will be a flood of the older detectors on the market, it might be a real opportunity to buy a GPX5000 at a good price.

 Share Your Views of the Minelab 5000 Metal Detector